atdance/moviesrental/README.md

 - Logged input validation failures.
 - Strong typing: incoming data is strogly typed as quickly as possible.

 ## How to run if you fork from Github
-- compile with
+The  api module is configured to create a single JAR containing the bytecode of the project and all of the bytecode from the dependencies.
+- To create this assembly, run the package goal of the Maven Shade plugin from the api module directory:
+<br> cd api
 <br> mvn package

-- Start the application on the localhost at the port 8080 with:
+- Start the application the localhost/port 8080 from api directory on  with:
-<br> java -jar target\movie-0.jar server
+<br> java -jar target\api-1.0-SNAPSHOT.jar server
-- Execute an example workload against the application with:
+- Execute the simulated workload against the application with:
-<br> java -jar target\movie-0.jar workflow
+<br> java -jar target\api-1.0-SNAPSHOT.jar workflow

 ## How to run if you received zip file via email
 Application is in a jar file in the target folder of the attached zipped file.